nickbarnwell/last-ascent/source/log/posts/2016-07-02-escape-velocity.html.md

 months, but the weather had been uncooperative.
 Gorgeous, sun-drenched weeks were repeatedly tainted by weekend downpours.
 Despite the fatigue from Baker, Peter's notice of a weather window was too much to resist.
-Stopping at home just long enough to swap crampons for climbing shoes, I set off for Leavenworth, rack in hand and visions of pristine alpine granite in mind.
+Stopping at home just long enough to swap crampons for climbing shoes, I left for Leavenworth, rack in hand and visions of pristine alpine granite in mind.

 Arriving past midnight, I scored a fitful night's sleep at the Snow Creek